Mcsavvy/sandbox/README.md

 #### How to repair your sandbox

-enter the location where tou cloned this repository to and do
+enter the location where you cloned this repository to and do

 ```bash
 cd sandbox
 chmod +x repair-sandbox
 ./repair-sandbox
 ```